 White Paper – EBF recommendation on practical management of critical reagents for antidrug antibody ligand-binding assays

 In this White Paper from Bioanalysis, the authors discuss the European Bioanalysis Forum’s recommendations for critical reagents (CR) for immunogenicity assays.
 They present the requirements for CR and describe the consequences of introducing new lots of CR to immunogenicity assays.

 In this article, we explore the rapidly developing field of metabolomics.
 Learn more about untargeted metabolomics, find out how are metabolomic studies performed and what techniques can be used to process the data.

-As part of our Spotlight on HRMS in DMPK, we carried out a survey to gain an insight into the trends, challenges and developments associated with using HRMS for DMPK studies.
-We would like to thank everyone who was able to share their thoughts by taking part in the survey – you can see the results below in our infographic.
+We carried out a survey to gain an insight into the trends, challenges and future outlook for biomarker discovery.
+We would like to thank everyone who took part in the survey – make sure you check out the results in our infographic.

 In this interview we caught up with Jian Guo (University of British Columbia, Vancouver, Canada) to discuss his research inspirations, current research focus and what he hopes attendees will gain from his presentation at ASMS 2020 Reboot.